loda-lang/loda-programs/programs/oeis/list2.md

 * [A268744](http://oeis.org/A268744) ([L13 program](A268744.asm)): Number of n X 2 binary arrays with some element plus some horizontally or vertically adjacent neighbor totalling two no more than once.
 * [A268775](http://oeis.org/A268775) ([L17 program](A268775.asm)): Number of n X 2 binary arrays with some element plus some horizontally, vertically, diagonally or antidiagonally adjacent neighbor totalling two no more than once.
 * [A268898](http://oeis.org/A268898) ([L10 program](A268898.asm)): Number of n X 2 0..2 arrays with some element plus some horizontally or antidiagonally adjacent neighbor totalling two exactly once.
+* [A268965](http://oeis.org/A268965) ([L18 program](A268965.asm)): Number of n X 2 0..2 arrays with some element plus some horizontally or antidiagonally adjacent neighbor totalling two not more than once.
 * [A269044](http://oeis.org/A269044) ([L05 program](A269044.asm)): a(n) = 13*n + 7.
 * [A269059](http://oeis.org/A269059) ([L13 program](A269059.asm)): Construct a hollow square of 1's of side n and fill its interior with 0's to create a stack of n binary numbers.
 Express the sum of the stack in decimal.
 * [A269100](http://oeis.org/A269100) ([L07 program](A269100.asm)): a(n) = 13*n + 11.